• Skip to primary navigation

 • Measure all the ingredients accurately.

 • Use fresh spices to ensure that you get the best flavours.
-Definitely try and buy spices from a store where you know that they have a regular product turnover so that the spices haven’t been sitting there for months on end.
+Definitely try to buy spices from a store where you know that they have a regular product turnover, so that the spices haven’t been sitting there for months on end.

 • Adjust the amount of spices used to reflect your personal preferences.